Turán graph: Special cases

 3a + 2b = n and b ≤ 2; each maximal clique is formed by choosing one vertex from each partition subset.
-This is the largest number of maximal cliques possible among all n-vertex graphs regardless of the number of edges in the graph (Moon and Moser 1965); these graphs are sometimes called Moon–Moser graphs.
+This is the largest number of maximal cliques possible among all n-vertex graphs regardless of the number of edges in the graph; these graphs are sometimes called Moon–Moser graphs.

 Other properties

 Every Turán graph is a cograph; that is, it can be formed from individual vertices by a sequence of disjoint union and complement operations.
 Specifically, such a sequence can begin by forming each of the independent sets of the Turán graph as a disjoint union of isolated vertices.
 Then, the overall graph is the complement of the disjoint union of the complements of these independent sets.